DanielMoore-Evertz/Parameterized-Enum-Module/README.md

 # Parameterized-Enum-Module
-A repository containing two intellij projects in which there is an issue with importing parameterized enums that I am unable to find a solution for.
+A minimal repository containing two intellij projects in which there is an issue with importing parameterized enums that I am unable to find a solution for.
 Both are running Gradle 8.14.1 and Java SDK JBR17.0.3.
+This same issue has happened on other repositories I am working on, and has been replicated with minimal interference here.

 ### Project owner
    * [Daniel Moore](mailto:danielmoore@evertz.com)